BaileyJohannsmann/Journal/Week1_Journal.md

   - In making the switch from SiteGround (which I was familiar with) to Microsoft Azure, I demonstrated a capacity for informed decision-making and adaptability, highlighting a crucial skill in the professional world.

 - **Self-Learning and Resourcefulness**
-  - The utilization of online platforms such as GitHub and YouTube demonstated commitment to self-directed learning.
+  - The utilisation of online platforms such as GitHub and YouTube demonstated commitment to self-directed learning.
 The decision to understand Microsoft Azure through a YouTube tutorial not only expanded my technical skill set but also showcased my resourcefulness in seeking out solutions independently.